Deivids28/Number-Guessing-Game/README.md

 Started learning C++ basics,

-One of the first "Big projects ive created" its not perfect but i tried
+One of the first "Big" projects ive created its not perfect but i tried